xabbu42/pxexec/README.md

 - Implement configurable restrictions to what commands can be executed.
 - Consider supporting to stream output using [Coro](http://search.cpan.org/~mlehmann/Coro/).
 Currently all output is read in pxlisten and send to pxexec as one block.
 So you only see any output from pxexec after the command finished.
-- Add usage and some standard command line options to the tools.